Copycat McDonald’s Big Mac Sauce

 1. Allow the sauce to rest for at least an hour to let the flavors meld before using.

-• Try to make ahead of time for the best taste.
-Like with many sauces, giving it a few hours to rest allows a true blending of the varying tastes into a cohesive, delicious final result.
+• Try to make it ahead of time for the best taste.
+Like many sauces, giving it a few hours to rest allows the flavors to blend into a cohesive, delicious final result.

 • Don’t use the sauce cold.
-Remove only as much sauce from the fridge as you anticipate using in advance of cooking your meal, and allow it to come to room temperature gradually.
-For food safety reasons, you should throw out any of this sauce that doesn’t get used, not put it back in the larger container in the fridge.
+Remove only as much sauce from the fridge as you anticipate using before cooking your meal, and let it come to room temperature gradually.
+For food safety reasons, you should throw out any unused sauce and not put it back in the larger container in the fridge.

-While this sauce is obviously a perfect fit for its namesake burger, it’s just as good on any other kind of sandwich or wrap, providing a convenient and creamy flavor boost.
-It’s also an ideal choice as a dipping sauce for chicken nuggets, French fries, tater tots, onion rings, potato chips, or even fresh veggies.
+While this sauce is obviously a perfect fit for its namesake burger, it’s just as good on any other sandwich or wrap, providing a convenient, creamy flavor boost.
+It’s also an ideal dipping sauce for chicken nuggets, French fries, tater tots, onion rings, potato chips, or even fresh veggies.
 You can even use it as the salad dressing on a Big Mac Salad.

 See how to use this sauce for a homemade Big Mac.